millsm402/millsm402.github.io/_pages/about.md

   - /about.html
 ---

-Hi, I'm **Mark M.**, a data scientist with a PhD in Cognitive Psychology and Quantitative Methods.
+Hi, I'm **Mark Mills.**, a data scientist with a PhD in Quantitative and Cognitive Psychology.

-I provide quantitative research and data analysis services.
+I provide quantitative research and data analysis solutions.

-Testing1.
-Testing2.
-Testing3.
+Take a look at some of my work.

 📄 [View my CV](./files/MarkM_CV.pdf)
 💼 [View my projects](./projects)